grodansparadis/vscp-helper-lib/man/libvscphelper-dev.3.md

 The vscpd source code may be downloaded from <https://github.com/grodansparadis/vscp>.
 Source code for other system components of VSCP & Friends are here <https://github.com/grodansparadis>

 # COPYRIGHT
-Copyright 2000-2020 Ake Hedman, Grodans Paradis AB - MIT license.
+Copyright 2000-2021 Ake Hedman, the VSCP Project - MIT license.